home-assistant-libs/python-matter-server/README.md

-# Python CHIP WebSocket Server
+# Python Matter Server

-This project implements a Matter (formerly Home Assistant Connected Home over IP or CHIP) WebSocket Server.
+This project implements a Matter (formerly Home Assistant Connected Home over IP or CHIP) Controller Server using WebSockets.

 :warning: This is under development and in very early stage!

 ## Usage

-To use the Matter Server using the Supervisor add-on is the recommended path.
+To use the Matter Server using the Supervisor add-on is the recommended path (tbd).

 ## Development